fidler-lab/social-driving/README.md

 [TODO]

-## Additional Suggestions for Debugging
+## Additional Suggestions for Debugging and Performance

 * The environments heavily use JIT compilation for speed up.
 But it might return NaN gradients in some rare situations.
 The training will explicitly fail in such conditions.
 In these situations use `PYTORCH_JIT=0`.
 * A minor bottleneck might be horovod caching.
 Disable caching with `HOROVOD_CACHE_CAPACITY=0`.
+* By default we simulate the environment on CPU, this is performant for low nagents due to the high kernel launch overhead.
+In case you want to use our `tsim` and `agents` modules for simulating a large number of vehicles, uncomment [this line](https://github.com/fidler-lab/social-driving/blob/b59dede27ebfed22e2c41165a79b8fce95f308da/sdriving/agents/ppo_distributed/ppo.py#L73) or the corresponding line in other trainers.